rrhd/streamlit_recipe_bot/README.md

    python scripts/init_supabase_project.py
    ```

-2. Upload existing profiles to the new instance:
+2. Upload existing profiles to the new instance.
+The migration script will
+   create the `user_profiles` table via Postgres or the Management API if direct
+   connections fail:

    ```bash
    PYTHONPATH=. python scripts/setup_supabase.py